 After celebrating the 15-year Show of Hands partnership by selling out the Albert Hall for the third time on Easter Sunday 2007 – an unprecedented feat for a band from this genre – Steve showcased his milestone new solo album Cruel River on two UK tours.

 That year also saw the release of the ultimate Show of Hands collectable – the double “Best of Show of Hands” album that trawled their prolific and popular back catalogue.

 In 2007 he also turned his attentions to album production for the first time – producing Jez Lowe’s Jack Common’s Anthem and the debut album for 19-year-old Devon singer songwriter Jenna, Barefoot and Eager.

 But late 2007 was a challenging time for Steve, with his young son Jack being diagnosed with leukaemia, causing him to pull out of the biggest Show of Hands tour to date that autumn, though he managed appearances at two of the shows.
 Supporters responded with a round of rapid fund-raising in aid of the children’s charity CLIC Sargent, which has played a big role in Jack’s steady recovery.

 Happily with Jack responding to ongoing treatment, Steve was able to take to the road again in 2008 with the band playing a record number of over 30 UK festivals that summer.

-The start of 2009 has seen Steve touring the UK in support of his new solo album Track of Words –Retraced, which is released May 4.
+The start of 2009 saw Steve touring the UK with his album Track of Words…